mark-watson/PythonAIBook/manuscript/category_theory_deep_learning.md

 ### Bayesian Uncertainty via Monte Carlo Sampling

-In a **Bayesian neural network**, weights are treated as random variables $W \sim p(W)$.
+In a **Bayesian neural network**, weights are treated as random variables `W ∼ p(W)`.
 A single layer becomes a stochastic morphism: instead of using fixed weights, it samples from a distribution at every forward pass.
-We implement this with `bayesian_forward`, which samples weights from a Gaussian $W \sim N(\mu, \sigma^2)$ each time it is called.
+We implement this with `bayesian_forward`, which samples weights from a Gaussian `W ∼ N(μ, σ²)` each time it is called.

 By running **Monte Carlo sampling** (multiple stochastic forward passes), we can compute the empirical mean and standard deviation of the predictions.
 The standard deviation quantifies *epistemic uncertainty*, which is the model's uncertainty about its own parameterization: